stefanofa/awesome/TOPICS.md

 ## dnd

-*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - Beautiful and accessible drag and drop for lists with React.
+*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - 💅 Beautiful and accessible drag and drop for lists with React. ⭐️ Star to support our work!

 *   [atlassian/pragmatic-drag-and-drop](https://github.com/atlassian/pragmatic-drag-and-drop) - Fast drag and drop for any experience on any tech stack

 ## drag

-*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - Beautiful and accessible drag and drop for lists with React.
+*   [hello-pangea/dnd](https://github.com/hello-pangea/dnd) - 💅 Beautiful and accessible drag and drop for lists with React. ⭐️ Star to support our work!

 *   [mathuo/dockview](https://github.com/mathuo/dockview) - Zero dependency Docking Layout Manager.
 Supports Vanilla TypeScript, React and Vue.